 Apixaban May be the Safer DOAC in Afib, Suggests First Large Comparative Analysis

-In patients with atrial fibrillation (AF), use of the factor Xa inhibitor apixaban was associated with up to a 28% lower risk of gastrointestinal (GI) bleeding when compared with the 3 other now-popular direct oral anticoagulants (DOACs) dabigatran, edoxaban, and rivaroxaban.
+Apixaban was associated with up to a 28% lower risk of GI bleeding vs the 3 other direct oral anticoagulants in the first large-scale comparative analysis.

 Current clinical treatment guidelines recommend use of DOACs over the traditional vitamin K antagonist warfarin to prevent stroke and other sequelae in persons with AF.
 While all 4 DOACs have been studied against warfarin and found noninferior, however, there are no head-to-head trials of efficacy and safety to guide clinical choice among them, according to study authors.